sondreid/wotlk_config/README.md

 https://www.azerothcore.org/wiki/networking

 First set up to local IP to verify connectivity.
-After which we can use a fully qualified domain name
+After which we can use a fully qualified domain name.

 ### Nginx